What is SEM (Search Engine Marketing)

 To understand the relation between SEM, SEO, and PPC, let’s use some simple logic with Venn diagrams to clarify:

 We have a Venn diagram with three sets that show SEM, SEO, and PPC.
 In this diagram, we have placed an x in the spaces overlapping Between SEM and SEO, SEM and PPC, and SEM and SEO and PPC.
-That’s to showcase that SEM has many elements from SEO and PPC tactics.
+That showcases that SEM has many elements from SEO and PPC tactics.
 However, there are elements that do not overlap with either SEO or PPC.

 Practical industry usage often defines SEM as a set of digital advertising strategies in which you pay to feature your website prominently on search engine result pages (SERPs).
 Basically, this practical definition largely overlaps with the fundamental concept of internet paid advertising.

-And although there are all kinds of definitions from industry giants, we will take Dr. Danny Sullivan’s definition as reference, who serves as both a Google advisor and the co-founder of SearchEngineLand.
+Although there are all kinds of definitions from industry giants, we will take Dr. Danny Sullivan’s definition as a reference, who serves as both a Google advisor and the co-founder of SearchEngineLand.
 In one of his articles, he defines SEM as

 A form of internet marketing that seeks to promote websites by increasing their visibility in search engine result pages (SERPs).
 SEM methods include search engine optimization (SEO), paid placement, contextual advertising, digital asset optimization, and paid inclusion.”

-Dr. Sullivan’s perspective (that coincides with many other marketers) represents one of the early interpretations of SEM, Danny Sullivan being also known for making “search engine marketing” popular.
+Dr. Sullivan’s perspective (which coincides with many other marketers) represents one of the early interpretations of SEM.
+Danny Sullivan is also known for making “search engine marketing” popular.

 He’s like the founding father of the SEM industry.